Control of fixed points and existence and uniqueness of centric linking systems: Reduction to the transvection case

+Assume now that $S^* < S$.
+Then $S^* < N_S(W(S^*))$ by Lemma~\ref{L:conjfunctor}(c), and we see that $\tau$ is the identity on $N_H(W(S^*))$ by induction.
+We use this in place of \eqref{E:tau=1onNJ} to repeat the argument of the last paragraph.
+Thus, in all cases, \eqref{E:localcontrol} yields that $\tau$ is the identity on $H$, as desired.

-The norm arguments in \S\ref{S:norm2} are statements about control of fixed points in $G$.
-Each member of $\Q$ contains $Y = C_S(D)$ since $(\Gamma, S, Y)$ is a reduced setup, and so Lemma~\ref{L:normquot} provides the transition from control of fixed points by normalizers within $G$ and those within $\Gamma$.
+We are thus reduced to proving \eqref{E:localcontrol}.
+In each of Case 1 and Case 2, control of fixed points is shown via the norm argument of Theorem~\ref{T:glawc2}.
+In order to check that the hypotheses of Theorem~\ref{T:glawc2} apply, Lemma~\ref{L:controlbig} or Lemma~\ref{L:nonS3basednorm} is used depending on which types of offenders are involved in $S^*$.
+To help with translation of notation here and in those results, see Table~\ref{tab:translation}.
+Theorem~\ref{T:glawc2} is a statement about control of fixed points of $G = \Gamma/C_\Gamma(D)$ on $D$.
+As $(\Gamma, S, Y)$ is a reduced setup, each member of $\Q$ contains $Y = C_S(D)$, so Lemma~\ref{L:normquot} provides the transition from control of fixed points by normalizers within $G$ and those within $\Gamma$.
 We apply Lemma~\ref{L:normquot} implicitly for this transition in the arguments that follow.